How to Clean Piercings

 Before diving into how to clean your new piercing, we want to highlight the importance of going to a licensed piercer.

 Working with a professional will automatically lower your chances of infection simply because they know what they’re doing.
-A licensed piercer knows the right techniques, has the right tools, and knows how to prevent an infection.
+A licensed piercer knows the right techniques, has the right tools and knows how to prevent an infection.

 First, start by locating reputable piercing studios in your city.
-Check their reviews to confirm their level of quality, and look at images or their work.
+Check their reviews to confirm their level of quality and look at images or their work.
 Lastly, verify the Association of Professional Piercers certifies them.

-This might seem like too much trouble to get a piercing, but once you find the right person, you won’t regret it.
+This might seem like too much trouble to get a piercing, though once you find the right person, you won’t regret it.
 Going to someone unqualified will not only waste your time, but you might end up needing a new piercing too.

 How to Clean a New Piercing